skip to content

 Written examination

-Students taking the MPhil in Heritage Studies may be required to sit in class tests for some modules.
-Details will be given on the appropriate Moodle site at the start of the academic year.
+Students taking the MPhil in Heritage Studies may be required to take in-class tests for some modules.

 Other